onlytest722/onlytest722/README.md

-Hi, this is onlytest722 accaunt and if you read this, be sure that you ligin well and check are DONE😉
+Hi, this is onlytest722 account and if you read this, be sure, that you login well, and check are DONE😉

-Thanks for wathing😉
+Thanks for watching😉